 - Transformative Blockchain-based insurance services

-Blockchain technology presents both opportunities and challenges for corporate governance and compliance, enabling new business models and forms of organisation.
-It may allow tracking and reporting of financial information in real time while maintaining a clearer chain of reliable and secure information of transaction histories.
+Blockchain technology presents both, opportunities and challenges, for corporate governance and compliance, enabling new business models and forms of organisations.
+It may allow tracking and reporting of financial information in real-time while maintaining a clearer chain of reliable and secure information of transaction histories.
 This has important impacts as it potentially allows for lower costs, greater liquidity, more accurate record-keeping, and transparency of ownership.
-Therefore, blockchain technology could increase efficiency of existing practices, as well as provide new enforcement tools for market regulators.
+Therefore, blockchain technology could increase the efficiency of existing practices, as well as provide new enforcement tools for market regulators.
 Moreover, the governance of blockchain itself is a new frontier, forcing us to reconsider what we know as good governance.
-This working group will explore the possibilities of blockchain in the field of governance and will analyse what the EU-countries can learn from each other through existing pilot projects.
+This Working Group will explore the possibilities of blockchain in the field of governance and will analyse what the EU-countries can learn from each other through existing pilot projects.
+Fields of Interest:

 - Public Administration